-1. Make sure you have an installation of Node.js, version 12 or later (see "Easy ways to install Node.js" above).

-2. Perform the package installation that allows you to use the YUM or APT package manager.
+- 1. Make sure you have an installation of Node.js, version 14 or later (see "Easy way to install Node.js" on the previous page). - Perform the package installation that allows you to use the YUM or APT package manager.